Driving inclusive, translational research from the frontline

 The GM IRN Team

 Professor Peter Bower currently leads the Centre for Primary Care and Health Services Research, which is part of the NIHR School for Primary Care Research.
 Peter co-led the NIHR Rose National Evaluation Team (Rose NET).
-He is an NIHR Senior Investigator, and an honorary Fellow of the Royal College of General Practitioners.
+He is an NIHR Senior Investigator, and an Honorary Fellow of the Royal College of General Practitioners.
 His work has a focus on mental health, multimorbidity, and the evaluation of innovations in service delivery including effective ways of improving management of long-term conditions, with a focus on multimorbidity, the delivery of effective psychological therapies for common mental health problems, and the effective recruitment of patients to randomised trials.
 Peter collaborates with colleagues at a range of universities in the UK and internationally and his main methodological interests include evidence synthesis, trials and evaluation methodology.

 - Dr Almas Agha, Primary Care Consultant in CVRM at Manchester Integrative Medical Practice & Consultant in Lipid Medicine, Royal Liverpool & Aintree Hospital